MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-onboard-devices-mdb.md

 The automatic onboarding option applies to Windows devices only.
 Automatic onboarding is available if the following conditions are met:

-- Your organization was already using Microsoft Endpoint Manager, Microsoft Intune, or Mobile Device Management (MDM) in Microsoft Intune before you got Defender for Business (Microsoft 365 Business Premium customers already have Microsoft Intune)
+- Your organization was already using Microsoft Endpoint Manager, Microsoft Intune, or Mobile Device Management (MDM) in Microsoft Intune before you got Defender for Business (Microsoft 365 Business Premium customers already have Microsoft Intune).

-- You already have Windows devices enrolled in Endpoint Manager
+- You already have Windows devices enrolled in Endpoint Manager.

 If Windows devices are already enrolled in Endpoint Manager, Defender for Business detects those devices while you are in the process of setting up and configuring Defender for Business.
 You'll be asked if you want to use automatic onboarding for all or some of your Windows devices.
 You can onboard all Windows devices at once, or select specific devices to start with, and then add more devices later.